-1. All students registered for Span 112 are required to complete the "Prerequisite check", found on the eClass site of this course, no later than September 8.
+1. All students registered for Span 211 are required to complete the "Prerequisite check", found on the eClass site of this course, no later than September 8.
 (Instructions will be provided in class).
-Students who have not completed Span111 are required to take a placement test.
+Students who have not completed Span112 are required to take a placement test.

-2. Span 112 is intended for students continuing from Spanish 111 or who have been granted departmental permission to take this course, and it is not to be taken by:
+2. Span 211 is intended for students continuing from Spanish 112 or who have been granted departmental permission to take this course, and it is not to be taken by:

-- Students with native or near native proficiency, heritage-speakers and/or those for whom it is their first language those who have one or more parents who are Spanish speakers; or - Students with credit in SPAN 100, or with Spanish 30 or its equivalent in Canada and other countries.
+• Students with native or near native proficiency, heritage-speakers and/or those for whom it is their first language - those who have one or more parents who are Spanish speakers.

-3. For information on placement, please visit our website: https://uofa.ualberta.ca/modern-languages-andcultural-studies/undergraduate-program-information/undergraduate-placement or contact the Spanish language coordinator, Dr. Xavier Gutiérrez, at xavier.gutierrez@ualberta.ca
+3. For information on placement, please visit our website: https://uofa.ualberta.ca/modern-languages-and- cultural-studies/undergraduate-program-information/undergraduate-placement or contact the Spanish language coordinator, Dr. Xavier Gutiérrez, at xavier.gutierrez@ualberta.ca